zumten/dotnet-mindex/README.md

 ## Objective

-This library tries to mimmick the way you can search inside a table in SQL through multiple criterias, while providing the full performance of in-memory objects.
+This library aims to optimize search over a read-only list using a large number of criterias.
+It is like a big lookup table that can support multiple type of search instead of just the one it was made for.

+If you have one or many of the following requirements, Mindex can help you:
+- Your application has to search over very big collections of data.
+- Your application has collections with a bunch of different search criterias.
+- Your application has dynamic business rules that cannot be preoptimized.

 ## How to install?